michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0009.md

 - n: (physics and chemistry) the simplest structural unit of an element or compound
 - n: (nontechnical usage) a tiny piece of anything
 ### Family
+- molecule: molecular, molecules, supermolecule+
+- intramolecular: intramolecularly
-molecule: molecular, molecules, supermolecule+;intramolecular: intramolecularly;molecular: bimolecular, intermolecular, intramolecular, molecularly
+- molecular: bimolecular, intermolecular, intramolecular, molecularly
 ### Examples
 - Perhaps most remarkably, the researchers also found a particular substance in the runners’ brains that fended off the action of these obstructionist molecules.
 - Every molecule of carbon dioxide we release stays in the air for up to 100 years, all the while trapping heat on the planet’s surface.